+Mitigation Measures: None

-Schools?
+Schools? $\boxtimes$

-The proposed Project falls under the Palm Springs Unified School District (PSUSD).
+Discussion: The proposed Project falls under the Palm Springs Unified School District (PSUSD).
 Development of the Project would not create a direct demand for school service.
-The Project is proposing a 22,218 square foot facility specialized for the indoor cultivation of medical marijuana; employment generated by the Project would not be expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
+The Project is proposing a 68,394 square foot facility specialized for the indoor cultivation and processing of medical marijuana; employment generated by the Project would not be expected to draw a substantial number of new residents that would generate school age children requiring public education or substantially alter school facilities or the demand for public education and no new facilities would need to be constructed.
 Additionally, any future development will be required to pay PSUSD, developer impact fees to assist in offsetting impacts to school facilities.
 At the time of writing, current development fees are \$3.48 a square foot for residential and \$.56 a square foot for commercial projects.
 Less than significant impacts to school services are expected.

+Mitigation Measures: None

+Parks? $\boxtimes$

-As discussed below in Section XV(a) and XV(b), the proposed Project would not create additional demand for public park facilities, nor result in the need to modify existing or construct new park facilities.
-No impacts are expected to parks.
+Discussion: As discussed below in Section XV(a) demand for public park facilities, nor facilities.
+No impacts are expected to part of the control of the c result in the

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated ı Less Than Significant Impact No Impact Other public facilities? \boxtimes a) Would the Project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+Mitigation Measures: None

+Other public facilities? $\boxtimes$

-No increase in demand for government services and other public facilities is expected beyond those discussed in this section.
-No impacts to other public facilities are expected.
+Discussion: No increase in demand for government discussed in this section.
+No impacts to pected beyond th าose

-XV.
-RECREATION

-As previously discussed the Project proposes to construct a medical marijuana facility specifically geared for indoor cultivation.
-Properties immediately to the north, east, south and west of the project are in a vacant state with similar conditions to those found on-site.
-No residential land uses are proposed and the 13 employees generated by the Project would not cause a substantial increase to the current 7 existing neighborhood community, regional or pocket parks.
-Therefore, no impacts are expected relative to use or deterioration of existing parks.

-b) Does the Project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physical effect on the environment?

-The construction of the proposed cultivation facility within a light industrial zoned area will not involve a recreational facility.
-No construction or expansion of other recreational facilities is required for Project implementation and no impacts are anticipated.
+Mitigation Measures: None

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVI.
-T RANSPORTATION/TRAFFIC Wou Id the Project: a) Conflict with an applicable plan, ordinance or Policy establishing measures of effectiveness for the performance of the circulation system, taking into account all modes of transportation including mass transit and non-motorized travel and relevant components of the circulation system, including but not limited to intersections, streets, highways and freeways, pedestrian and bicycle paths, and mass transit? ,
+Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Would the Project increase the use of existing neighborhood and region parks or other recreational facilities that substantial physical deterioratio of the facility would occur or be accelerated? such $\boxtimes$ be accelerated: Ш geared of the uses a increas Discussion: eviously discussed the Project prop d for indoor cultivation and processing project are in a vacant state with si are proposed and the 44 employees se to the current 7 existing neighbors are expected relative to use or deter g.
+Properties milar conditio s generated l rhood commi immediately to the insite the second of the thickers of the Project wou unity, regional or pe north, east, sou on-site.
+No resi ld not cause a th and west dential land substantial Mitigation Measures: None b) Does the Project include recreational facilities or require the construction or expansion of recreational facilities which might have an adverse physic effect on the environment?
+5 $\boxtimes$ will no Discussion: Instruction of the proposed cultivation to involve a recreational facility.
+Noted for Project implementation and no construction or expansion of oth Mitigation Measures: None XVI.
+T RANSPORTATION/TRAFFIC Wou ıld the Project : a) Conflict with an applicable plan, ordi or Policy establishing measures of e for the performance of the circulation taking into account all modes of transiculating mass transit and non-mote and relevant components of the circulating but not limited to intersection highways and freeways, pedestrian effectiveness in system, asportation orized travel ulation systen ons, streets, ٦, paths, and mass transit?
+Discussion:

+Potentially

-The Project proposes to construct a medical marijuana facility for the purposes of indoor cultivation with supporting infrastructure improvements on approximately 1.26 acres in accordance with City Ordinance 552 and 553.
+The Project proposes to construct a medical marijuana facility for the purposes of indoor cultivation and processing with supporting infrastructure improvements on approximately 3.06 acres in accordance with City Ordinance 552 and 553.
 The property is zoned Light Industrial, this zone is intended to provide for any and all industrial uses operating entirely in enclosed buildings, and those requiring limited and screen-able outdoor storage space.
 The Project site is largely segregated from the City's intense residential and commercial uses.
 This is consistent with the City's General Plan land use designation.